Beej126/gMaelstrom/README.md

 # gMail clone in React with RSBuild compiler

-[original wishlist here](https://github.com/Beej126/GmailZero)... geez, has it been 4 years!?! kids just in high school right now, they'z all that matters =)
+[original wishlist here](https://github.com/Beej126/GmailZero)... geez, has it been 4 years!?! kids are cranking into high school now, they'z all that matters =)

 - generated with VSCode Copilot in `Agent` mode with `Claude 3.7 Sonnet` model
 - prompt: `create a react project named "gMaelstrom" that is a gmail clone, typescript build with rsbuild, context data store (no redux), css grid for main page layout, google authentication, and populated with actual user emails from gmail cloud`